arturgontijo/evm-tps/README.md

 Change test's parameters in [config.json](config.json):

-1. This will deploy the ERC20 contract and will send 30,000 `transfer()` transactions, asserting final Other's token balance:
+1. This will deploy the ERC20 contract and will send 30,000 `transferLoop()` transactions, asserting final Other's token balance:
 ```json
 {
     "variant": "substrate",